Aung San Suu Kyi: In popular culture

 The life of Aung San Suu Kyi and her husband Michael Aris is portrayed in Luc Besson's 2011 film The Lady, in which they are played by Michelle Yeoh and David Thewlis.
 Yeoh visited Aung San Suu Kyi in 2011 before the film's release in November.
 In the John Boorman's 1995 film Beyond Rangoon, Aung San Suu Kyi was played by Adelle Lutz.

 Irish songwriters Damien Rice and Lisa Hannigan released in 2005 the single "Unplayed Piano", in support of the Free Aung San Suu Kyi 60th Birthday Campaign that was happening at the time.

-U2's Bono wrote the song "Walk On" in tribute to Aung San Suu Kyi (and wore a shirt with her name and image upon it), and he publicized her plight during the U2 360° Tour, 2009–2011.
+Irish rock band U2 wrote the song "Walk On" in tribute to Aung San Suu Kyi.
+It is the fourth track on their tenth studio album, All That You Can't Leave Behind (2000), and would later be issued as a single.
+Lead singer Bono is wearing a t-shirt with her image and name on the front in their official video of the song.
+"Walk On" won Record of the Year at the 2002 Grammy Awards, that also featured U2 performing the song.
+Bono publicised her plight during the U2 360° Tour, 2009–2011.

 Saxophonist Wayne Shorter composed a song titled "Aung San Suu Kyi".
 It appears on his albums 1+1 (with pianist Herbie Hancock) and Footprints Live!.

 Health problems

 Aung San Suu Kyi underwent surgery for a gynecological condition in September 2003 at Asia Royal Hospital during her house arrest.
 She also underwent minor foot surgery in December 2013 and eye surgery in April 2016.
 In June 2012, her doctor Tin Myo Win said that she had no serious health problems, but weighed only 48 kg, had low blood pressure, and could become weak easily.

+After being arrested and detained on 1 February 2021, there were concerns that Aung San Suu Kyi's health was deteriorating.
+However, according to military's spokesperson Zaw Min Tun, special attention is given to her health and living condition.
+Don Pramudwinai also said that "she was in good health, both physically and mentally".

+Although a junta spokesperson claimed that she is in good health, since being sent back to prison in September 2023, it is reported that her health condition is worsening and she is "suffering of toothache and unable to eat".
+Her request to see a dentist had been denied.
+Her son is urging the junta to allow Aung San Suu Kyi to receive medical assistance.

+According to her son, Kim Aris, Aung San Suu Kyi is suffering from a heart condition.
+A cardiologist was requested, but he did not know if the request was granted.